IF I FILE A CHAPTER 7 BANKRUPTCY, CAN I KEEP MY HOUSE?

 Another option is to redeem the car by paying its current value to the lender.
 This is a more complicated procedure because the lender has to agree to the amount, but could benefit you if you owe more than the car is worth.
-You also have to come up with the funds to pay the lender.
-There are companies that make loans for this purpose.
+You must have funds available to pay the lender.

 Finally, you have the option of filing a chapter 13 or converting to a chapter 13 for the purpose of paying the amount you owe on the car loan over 3 to 5 years.

-Bankruptcy may be a good option when, in addition to the unaffordable mortgage, you have unsecured debts that are problematic.
-If you have high credit card debt, past due medical bills, or judgments arising from unpaid debts, bankruptcy can discharge these debts and release you from the unaffordable mortgage, if that is what you want.
+Bankruptcy may be a good option when, in addition to the unaffordable mortgage, you have unsecured debts (such as credit cards, unsecured loans and medical debts) that are also problematic.
+Bankruptcy can discharge these debts and release you from an unaffordable mortgage, if that is your choice.

 You can file bankruptcy as an individual, but your spouse will participate by providing information, which will be included in the bankruptcy petition and schedules.

 Filing a bankruptcy case creates a set of property called the bankruptcy estate.
-As a married person, all of the community property (jointly owned property) becomes part of the bankruptcy estate.
+As a married person, all community property (jointly-owned property) becomes part of the bankruptcy estate.
 Therefore, while your spouse does not need to enter into bankruptcy with you, his or her cooperation is important.
 The non-filing spouse benefits from the bankruptcy by having certain shared debts discharged, while retaining his or her right to file a separate bankruptcy case at any time in the future.

 The trustee is an officer of the court who is appointed to examine the debtor, collect nonexempt property, liquidate nonexempt property and pay creditors with any funds that are available.
 In addition, the trustee is responsible for seeing that the debtor fulfills his or her legal requirements during the case.
 If a debtor does not provide necessary information or complete a required step, the trustee may move to dismiss the case.

-In most cases, bankruptcy will cause your credit rating to drop.
+In most cases, bankruptcy will cause your credit score to drop.
 However, that is not always the case.
-If you have made late payments or no payments on your debts, your credit has already been affected.
-If your credit is further affected by a bankruptcy, you can start rebuilding your credit soon after the case is concluded.
-There are companies that actively solicit business from recent bankruptcy filers because he or she cannot get another discharge for the next 8 years.
-By using these sources of credit (carefully!) you can improve your credit score.
-Creditors consider your score and your recent credit history when deciding whether to extend credit; the fact that you’ve had a bankruptcy discharge in the past will not be a bar to future credit.
+If you have made late payments or no payments on your debts, your credit has already been impacted.
+Your credit score is likely to take another hit due to bankruptcy, but keep in mind that you can start rebuilding your credit as soon as the case is concluded.
+Some companies actively solicit business from recent bankruptcy filers because he or she cannot get another discharge for the next 8 years.
+By using these sources of credit (carefully!) you can start to rebuild your credit.
+Most creditors consider recent credit history when deciding whether to extend credit.
+The fact that you filed a case and received a bankruptcy discharge in the past will not be a bar to future loans and credit accounts.

-It is entirely possible for you to buy a house after a bankruptcy.
-Some time and a conscious effort to raise your credit rating will be required.
 Most lenders will not approve a mortgage loan if you apply within two years of your bankruptcy discharge.
 During these two years, you can improve your credit by obtaining new credit accounts (such as a car loan or credit card) and making debt payments on time.
-The ability to make a significant down payment will also increase your chances of getting a mortgage loan.
+After two years and a conscious effort to improve your credit score, a home mortgage is certainly possible.